Sanity

 }

-Note: The two files mentioned below follow (sanity.config.ts and structure.js) the file structures outlined in this article "Migrating Custom Structure and Default Document Node" on the Sanity site.
+📝 Note: The files mentioned below follow (sanity.config.ts and structure.js) the file structures outlined in this article "Migrating Custom Structure and Default Document Node" on the Sanity site.
 This will also help with migrating from Sanity V2 to Sanity V3.

 // sanity.config.ts